davatorium/rofi/doc/rofi.1.markdown

 Default: *normal*

-Multiple sorting methods can be specified in a comma separated list.
+Multiple matching methods can be specified in a comma separated list.
 The matching up/down keybinding allows cycling through at runtime.

 Note: glob matching might be slow for larger lists